ggit12/anndictionary/README.md

 # adict
 Conveniently process a dictionary of anndatas (adata_dict)

+To view the documentation, clone this repository, and then navigate to docs/build/index.html and view in a browser.

 # Example usage:

 \# Helpful inline frequency and joint frequency tables